TRSTN4/TRSTN4/README.md

 - 📱 **Swift, Kotlin & Flutter**: Developing mobile apps for both iOS and Android platforms.
 - 💻 **C/C++**: Working on numerous projects for [Codam Coding College](https://codam.nl), ranging from algorithms to systems programming.
 - 🌐 **HTML/CSS/JavaScript**: Building websites and web applications with modern technologies.
-- 🎮 **Roblox Lua**: Making various games in Roblox using Lua, focusing on engaging gameplay and immersive experiences.
+- 🎮 **Luau**: Making various games in Roblox using Luau, focusing on engaging gameplay and immersive experiences.
 <p align="center">